top of page

 Weir Design

 Both of the Nushagak weirs use a fixed panel, tripod design.
 Steel tripods are anchored in a line across the river, and aluminum panels are rested against them and held in place by water pressure.
+By not fixing the panels in place, they can be easily repositioned or removed and replaced if they're struck by logs or other large debris.

 Both weirs are also fitted with floating panel "boat gates" which small skiffs and rafts to pass through the weir at any time.